 (1983) I thought that I would remedy this fact and start a thread where we can discuss, review, criticise and even help conduct some research on the novel.

 For many literary Bond fans (myself included) this is one of John Gardner's best James Bond novels, and some even call it the best.
-It's known that it was one of John Gardner's personal favourites from his Bond back catalogue, his ultimate favourite being the similarly plotted The Man From Barbarossa
+It's known that it was once John Gardner's personal favourite from his Bond back catalogue, his ultimate favourite later being the similarly plotted The Man From Barbarossa

 saw John Gardner return the literary Bond to the subject of the Nazis, past and present (see Sir Hugo Drax in Ian Fleming's Moonraker